shawnps/gengo_api_docs/content/index.md

 ## Upcoming Changes

 We are working towards adding improved stability and better error messaging in response payloads.
-We have also recently changed the Gengo API documentation framework, so look for the [code]*[/code] symbol requesting special attention.
+We have also recently changed the Gengo API documentation framework, so look for the `*` symbol indicating special attention.